-- Cranfield University’s 75th Anniversary Fellowships are intended for exceptional researchers who are in the early stages of their research career and who have demonstrated potential to establish research independence.
+- Cranfield University’s 75th Anniversary Fellowships are intended for exceptional researchers who are at the early stages of their research career and who have demonstrated potential to establish research independence.

-- Applications are invited from both internal (Cranfield) candidates and external candidates from the UK and internationally in all subject areas that have a strong research base at Cranfield University.
+- Applications are invited from applicants in all subject areas that have a strong research base at Cranfield University.

-- Fellowships can be held fully funded or through two part-funded modalities: part-funded with industry (applicants would be expected to identify and develop the proposal with the Industrial Sponsor) or part-funded with public sector funding (applicants would be expected to submit and be successful in applying for an external public sector fellowship, e.g. the Leverhulme Trust Early Career Fellowship).
+- Fellowships can be held fully funded or through two part funded modalities: Part funded with industry (applicants would be expected to identify and develop the proposal with the industrial sponsor) and part funded with public sector funding (applicants would be expected to submit and be successful in applying for an external public sector fellowship e.g. Leverhulme Trust Early Career Fellowships).

-- Fellows (with the exception of part-funded Fellows with industry) can spend up to a total of six months visiting other research institutions and/or industry throughout the lifetime of the Fellowship.
+- Fellows (with the exception of the part funded fellows with industry) can spend up to a total of 6 months visiting other research institutions and/or industry throughout the lifetime of the fellowship.

-- For all Fellows, where secondments in industry or another institution are a part of the research proposal submission, evidence needs to be submitted of the seconding organisation’s willingness to host the Fellow (a Letter of Support from research collaborators).
+- For all fellows, where secondments in industry or another institution are a part of the research proposal submission, evidence needs to be submitted of the seconding organisation’s willingness to host the fellow (Letter of Support from Research Collaborators).

-- Part-funded Fellows with industry can spend up to 18 months in industry throughout the lifetime of the Fellowship.
-Evidence needs to be submitted of the Industrial Sponsor’s support and commitment to the fellowship (an Industrial Sponsor Letter of Support).
+- Part funded fellows with industry can spend up to 1.5 years in industry throughout the lifetime of the fellowship.
+Evidence needs to be submitted of the industrial sponsor’s support and commitment to the fellowship (Industrial Sponsor Letter of Support).

-- For fully funded Fellowships, salary is provided for three years within Cranfield’s level 5 pay scale.
-A contribution of £20,000 per Fellow over the duration of the Fellowship is available for research, travel and training expenses.
+- For fully funded fellowships, salary is provided for 3 years within Cranfield’s level 5 pay scale.
+A contribution of up to £20k per fellow over the duration of the fellowship is available for research, travel and training expenses.

-- Applicants can be up to six years post-PhD (calculated from the PhD viva) prior to the closing date of the application (exceptions to this include career breaks, where this period will not be counted in the total limit).
+- Applicants can be up to 6 years post-PhD (calculated from the PhD Viva) prior to the closing date of the application (Exceptions to this include career breaks where this period will not be counted in the total limit).

 - In exceptional cases, applicants may be permitted to apply before PhD submission, but any offer will be dependent on the PhD being awarded before the start of the fellowship, and it is expected that applicants will have received their PhD by the interview stage in June 2021.

 - Internal applicants will be expected to move from their PhD supervisor.

-- Part-funded Fellowships with public sector funding must adhere to the eligibility criteria of the scheme for which they are applying which may differ to the 75th Anniversary Fellowship Scheme, e.g. the number of years since PhD.
+- Part Funded Fellowships with public sector funding must adhere to the eligibility criteria of the scheme for which they are applying which may differ to the 75th Anniversary Fellowship scheme e.g. number of years since PhD

 - Please note that security clearance is required for all staff to work on the Shrivenham site.